HaidYi/cvxbiclustr/README.md

 ## Installation

 Currently, we only support compiling the source code on Linux or MacOS.
+For the step-by-step installation in an empty environment, please refer to `docker/Dockerfile`.

 ### Prerequisite